Daphne bholua

 Daphne bholua, the Nepalese paper plant, is a species of flowering shrub in the genus Daphne of the family Thymelaeaceae.
 It grows at altitudes of 1700–3500 m in the Himalayas and neighbouring mountain ranges, from Nepal to southern China.
 At lower altitudes it is found as an evergreen in thickets and forest margins; at higher altitudes, it is deciduous and is usually found in pastures and grassy glades.
 It usually reaches a height of about 2.5 m, though some specimens reach 4 m or more.

 Daphne bholua has leathery leaves and deep pink flowers with a powerful fragrance, and a number of named cultivars have been bred and are grown as garden plants in Europe and North America.

 Subspecies

-Two subspecies are recognized: the nominate Daphne bholua subsp. bholua and D. bholua subsp. emeiensis (C.Yung Chang) Halda, which the Flora of China treats as a separate species, D. emeiensis.

-D. bholua subsp. emeiensis is distinguished from subsp. bholua by obtuse leaves, shorter oblong involucral bracts (up to 7 mm rather than 18 mm), and shorter calyx lobes (3–5 mm rather than 5–7 mm).
-It has reddish fruit.
-It is found in forests and forest margins at altitudes of 800–1100 m in Mount Emei and Pingshan county in Sichuan, China.
+As of October 2025, Plants of the World Online recognized two varieties: